Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

-The fascinating character of the NCL phase is that it may also possess other ground states with larger unit cell.
-For example, we find such a ground state whose unit cell has 64 lattice sites, see Fig.~\ref{FIGSM-NonCop}(b).
+We also note that the angles between the two kinds of spins are $-\psi_0$ or its supplementary angle $\pi+\psi_0$.
+Since $\psi_0$ is $\vartheta$-dependent, the polar angle $\theta$ also varies with $\vartheta$.
+The fascinating character of the noncollinear phase is that it may also possess other ground states with larger unit cell.
+For example, we find such a ground state whose (enlarged) unit cell has 64 lattice sites, see Fig.~\ref{FIGSM-NonCop}(b).